Format Power BI Scatter Chart

 Format Power BI Scatter Chart Data Colors

-While we were creating this scatter chart, we added the Sales Amount as the Color Saturation, and that’s why we see the Diverging option under the Data Colors.
+While creating this scatter chart, we added the Sales Amount as the Color Saturation, and that’s why we see the Diverging option under the Data Colors.
 Please change the Minimum, Center, and Maximum colors as per your requirements.

 Diverging data Colors 7

-Format Scatter Plot Shapes
+Format Power BI Scatter Chart Shapes

 Use this section to change the Scatter Chart default Circles.

-As you can see from the screenshot below, we changed the Marker Shape to Diamond for demo purposes.
+As you can see from the screenshot below, we changed the Marker Shape to a Diamond for demo purposes.

 Change Mark Shape 8